SynthstromAudible/DelugeFirmware/docs/community_features.md

       - by pressing one of the clip type buttons (e.g. `SYNTH`, `KIT`, `MIDI`, `CV`).
       - If you let go of the pad without selecting a different type, it will create the clip using the last create type (or the last selected type if you changed selection using select encoder).
     - If you press `BACK` before releasing a pad or selecting a clip type, it will cancel the clip creation.
-- These changes only apply to `SONG GRID VIEW` and NOT `SONG ROW VIEW`
+- These changes only apply to `SESSION GRID VIEW` and NOT `SESSION ROW VIEW`

-#### 3.29 Add Clip Settings Menu in Song View to set Clip Mode and Clip Name and convert Instrument Clips to Audio Clips
+#### 3.29 Add Clip Settings Menu in Session View to set Clip Mode and Clip Name and convert Instrument Clips to Audio Clips
-- ([#2299]) Holding a clip in `SONG GRID VIEW` or the status pad for a clip in `SONG ROW VIEW` and pressing `SELECT` brings up a `CLIP SETTINGS` menu.
+- ([#2299]) Holding a clip in `SESSION GRID VIEW` or the status pad for a clip in `SESSION ROW VIEW` and pressing `SELECT` brings up a `CLIP SETTINGS` menu.
 - If you open the menu with with an `INSTRUMENT CLIP` selected, then the menu will give you three options:
   1) `Convert to Audio`: Press select on this option to convert the selected `instrument clip` into an `audio clip`.
 The menu will exit after converting the clip.
-    - Note: for `SONG ROW VIEW`, you can still convert an empty instrument clip to an audio clip the regular way by holding a pad for that clip in the main grid and pressing select.
+    - Note: for `SESSION ROW VIEW`, you can still convert an empty instrument clip to an audio clip the regular way by holding a pad for that clip in the main grid and pressing select.
   2) `Clip Mode`: Press select on this option to enter the `Clip Mode` menu so you can change the Clip Mode between `INFINITE`, `FILL` and `ONCE`.
   3) `Clip Name`: Press select on this option to enter the `Clip Name` UI to set the name for the clip.
 - If you open the menu with an `AUDIO CLIP` selected, then the menu will give two options: `Clip Mode` and `Clip Name`.